danbev/learning-assembly/linux/README.md

 Disassembly of section .fini:
 ```
-So this is interesting, we are just place the 1 on the stack relative to the
+So this is interesting, we are just placing the 1 on the stack relative to the
 stack pointer (now remember that the position is given in hex!
 I keep forgetting
 this when debugging):
 ```console